Skip to content

 One of the biggest predictors of long-term weight loss is your muscle mass.
 Therefore, during your weight loss journey, it is important to maintain your muscle mass.
 You can do this with adequate protein intake and resistance training.
 Proteins also help keep you satiated.
 So, not eating enough protein may also prevent you from obtaining your desired fat loss results.

-The protein dosages necessary to maintain muscle mass and recover from resistant training are much higher than the RDA doses.
+The protein dosages necessary to maintain muscle mass and recover from resistant training are much higher than the protein RDA doses.
 Studies show that an intake of 1.6 – 2.2 g/kg bodyweight/day or 0.72 – 1.0 g/lb bodyweight/day divided across multiple meals can help you maintain muscle mass during caloric deficit.

 A man serving his protein shake out of the blender